mParticle/docs/src/pages/guides/platform-guide/audiences/real-time/index.md

 * The configurations you have selected
 * The amount of data the mParticle platform has available for the configurations
 * The data storage limit of your current subscription plan
 * The tier setting for events, if your org has the Beta feature Tiered Events enabled.
-If set to any tier except [**Store and Evaluate**](/guides/platform-guide/tiered-events), an event can't be used as criteria in a real-time audience and won't be evaluated.
-After being set to **Store Only**, the event is grayed out in real-time audience selection drop-downs.
+If set to any tier except [**Personalize**](/guides/platform-guide/tiered-events), an event can't be used as criteria in a real-time audience and won't be evaluated.
+After being set to any other tier, the event is grayed out in real-time audience selection drop-downs.

 To add criteria to the audience definition: